sd18fall/ThePerfectDate/docs/gamearc.md

 &nbsp;

-## **GAME DATA**
+## **STAGEOBJECT_MAPPINGS.PY**

 ### This file stores all of our game data so the game can be personalized.
-The first two are essentially the blue print and this forms our actual game.
+The other two files are essentially the blueprints and this forms our actual game.
 It contains mainly all of the *stage* classes from Model.

 &nbsp;